White House is split over how to vaccinate the world

 That proposal has been spearheaded by India and South Africa, which argue that relaxing the patents would allow more countries to produce or import generic versions of coronavirus vaccines, rather than wait months or years for enough doses to immunize their populations.
 Dozens of developing countries have signed on to the seven-month-old effort, which has attracted renewed attention as the virus ravages India, causing thousands of deaths per day and the rationing of health services.

-But the United States and other wealthy nations, including the United Kingdom and Canada, have helped block the petition, with officials worried it would throw global vaccine production into disarray, prompting advocates to complain the White House is prioritizing drug companies’ billion-dollar profits, rather than the billions of people still waiting for their first shots.
+But the United States and other wealthy nations, including Britain and Canada, have helped block the petition, with officials worried that it would throw global vaccine production into disarray, prompting advocates to complain that the White House is prioritizing drug companies’ billion-dollar profits rather than the billions of people still waiting for their first shots.

-“We’re putting a lot of pressure on the Biden administration because the U.S. public actually co-founded a lot of this research through Operation Warp Speed,” said Fatima Hassan, who leads South Africa’s Health Justice Initiative and is among the activists calling for a “people’s vaccine.”
+“We’re putting a lot of pressure on the Biden administration because the U.S. public actually co-funded a lot of this research through Operation Warp Speed,” said Fatima Hassan, who leads South Africa’s Health Justice Initiative and is among the activists calling for a “people’s vaccine.”

-Hassan said the companies have treated the vaccines as a “commodity” rather than a public good, and appealed to Biden to pressure the companies to voluntarily share their scientific discoveries — or face the temporary loss of their patents.
+Hassan said the companies have treated the vaccines as a “commodity” rather than a public good, and she appealed to Biden to pressure the companies to voluntarily share their scientific discoveries — or face the temporary loss of their patents.
 “It’s really amazing to me that you have one of the most powerful countries in the world, and it can’t take on four CEOs,” Hassan added, charging that the leaders of Moderna, Johnson & Johnson, Pfizer and AstraZeneca have not done enough to make their coronavirus vaccines available to developing countries.

-Pharmaceutical companies counter they’ve taken dramatic steps to aid the global response, such as collaborating on vaccine development to produce as many as 10 billion doses this year, with more than 1.5 billion of those reserved for poorer countries.
-Industry officials say that dramatic acceleration of vaccine production will provide more rapid assistance to hard-hit nations than waiving patents — which would require countries to spend months, or even years, building their own factories, training staff and competing for limited supplies.
+Pharmaceutical companies counter that they’ve taken dramatic steps to aid the global response, such as collaborating on vaccine development to produce as many as 10 billion doses this year, with more than 1.5 billion of those reserved for poorer countries.
+Industry officials say accelerating vaccine production would provide more rapid assistance to hard-hit nations than waiving patents — which would probably require countries to spend months or even years building their own factories, training staff and competing for limited supplies.

-The drug industry, along with other businesses and outside intellectual property experts, also has warned the White House that loosening the patents would create a thicket of legal challenges and could backfire when the pandemic is over.
+The drug industry, along with other businesses and outside intellectual-property experts, also has warned the White House that loosening the patents would create a thicket of legal challenges and could backfire when the pandemic is over.
 For instance, rival nations such as China and Russia are eager to learn the secrets of the technology behind vaccines supported by billions of dollars in U.S. taxpayer funds.

 Waiving the patent protections would be “disastrous for innovation.
 It would be very bad for the United States in the long term and short term,” argued Andrei Iancu, who was undersecretary of commerce for intellectual property and director of the U.S. Patent and Trademark Office during the Trump administration.

-Inside the White House, officials have wrestled with how to proceed, with some teams pushing to use the patent issue as leverage with the pharmaceutical industry to ramp up its global efforts and others worried it would subvert the United States’ own coronavirus response.
+Inside the White House, officials have wrestled with how to proceed, with some teams pushing to use the patent issue as leverage with the pharmaceutical industry to ramp up its global efforts and others worried that it would subvert the United States’ own coronavirus response.

 Indian Prime Minister Narendra Modi raised the patent issue in a call Monday with Biden, according to a statement from Modi’s office.
 White House officials declined to comment on the conversation and the administration’s broader deliberations.
-While Biden did not directly address the issue in his speech to Congress on Wednesday night, he vowed the United States “will become an arsenal of vaccines for other countries, just as America was the arsenal of democracy for the world.”
+While Biden did not directly address the issue in his speech to Congress on Wednesday night, he vowed that the United States “will become an arsenal of vaccines for other countries, just as America was the arsenal of democracy for the world.”
 Officials are debating how many millions of stockpiled doses to donate.

 The patent fight has intensified as public health experts warn that the coronavirus pandemic is worsening in India and other parts of the world, even as it recedes in the United States.
 The World Health Organization reported 5.7 million new global cases last week, an 8 percent weekly jump and the highest level on record, driven by the explosion of infections in India.